bahamat/debseed/README.md

 This package will produce a Debian installer ISO that is fully unattended.

-Just edit `preseed.txt` to taste, then run `make`.
-Copy `autoinstall.iso` to your VM provisioning system or burn it to a CD/DVD.
+Edit `preseed.txt` to taste, then run `make`.
+Copy `autoinstall.iso` to your VM provisioning system or burn it to a CD/DVD then boot.

 On Linux the following are required:

 * curl
+* GNU make
 * fuse
+* genisofs
+* rsync

+On any OpenSolaris descendent (SmartOS, OmniOS, Oracle Solaris) the following are required:

+* curl
+* GNU make
 * mkisofs
 * rsync

-This works on Solaris as well, but the ISO needs to be extracted manually and requires root access.

-    mkdir .mnt
-    lofiadm -a ./debian-7.1.0-amd64-netinst.iso
-    mount -o ro -F hsfs /dev/lofi/9 .mnt rsync -a -H --exclude=TRANS.TBL .mnt/ .autoinstall/
-    umount .mnt
-    rmdir .mnt
+Override parameters using standard `make` variables.

+### Examples

+Build for i386.

+    make ARCH=i386

+Build a specific version

+    make DEBIAN_VERSION=7.1.0